Medical Services Board By-Laws

 A. The Executive Director shall attend all Board meetings or send a suitable representative selected by him/her.

-B. The State Board Administrator shall prepare an agenda for all regular meetings, and have such agenda mailed or faxed to Board members to assure receipt at least five business days prior to each meeting.
+B. The State Board Administrator shall prepare an agenda for all regular meetings, and have such agenda either mailed, delivered electronically, or by other means of communication to Board members to assure receipt at least five business days prior to each meeting.

-C. Copies of the minutes of each regular meeting shall be mailed, phoned or faxed to all Board members by the State Board Administrator to assure receipt at least five business days prior to the next succeeding regular meeting.
-Minutes of emergency or special meetings shall be mailed to Board members as soon as is reasonably possible.
+C. Copies of the minutes of each regular meeting shall either be mailed, delivered electronically, or by other means of communication to all Board members by the State Board Administrator to assure receipt at least five business days prior to the next succeeding regular meeting.
+Minutes of the emergency or special meetings shall either be mailed, delivered electronically, or by other means of communication to Board members as soon as reasonably possible.

-D. Copies of rules, issue summaries and other documents that require Board action shall be mailed or faxed to all Board members to assure receipt at least five business days prior to each meeting.
+D. Copies of rules, issue summaries and other documents that require Board action shall either be mailed, delivered electronically, or by other means of communication to all Board members to assure receipt at least five business days prior to each meeting when possible.

-The State Board Administrator shall provide a copy of these by-laws to all new members of the Board upon their appointment and to any other person who requests a copy.
+The State Board Administrator shall provide a copy of these bylaws to all new members of the Board upon their appointment and to any other person who requests a copy.
+These bylaws may also be found online on the Department's website.

-It being the desire of the Board to meet its responsibilities to the people of Colorado, and in the most efficient and conscientious manner possible, to discharge its duties under the law, the Medical Services Board of the Colorado Department of Health Care Policy and Financing does by resolution hereby adopt these by-laws this 14th day of October.
-2005, to be effective immediately.
+It being the desire of the Board to meet its responsibilities to the people of Colorado, and in the most efficient and conscientious manner possible, to discharge its duties under the law, the Medical Services Board of the Colorado Department of Health Care Policy and Financing does by resolution hereby adopt these bylaws this 11th day of March 2016, to be effective immediately.